mlanza/solomode/docs/players-guide.md

 Plays **must** be recorded in the month in which they actually occurred.
 That is, if you record one in January the implication is it took place in January and not December.
 The intent is to prevent play testers from carrying old plays forward as this'd afford a greater scoring window to creators who release early.
 It would unintentionally pressure others to do likewise.

 ### Corrections
-If you fail to properly record a play someone may prompt you to correct your post.
+If you fail to properly record a play you may be prompted you to correct your post.
 Please respond promptly to ensure your points are awarded to the creator.

 ### Players' Scoreboard
 If you're not interested in competing against other players skip this bit.